tensorflow/tflite-micro/tensorflow/lite/micro/docs/online_memory_allocation_overview.md

 that operators will need during this phase of initialization.
 Internally, TFLM will allocate these instances per request in the temp section.
 The temp section is the space between the head and the tail in the arena.
-During the prepare phase, nothing is yet been placed in the head section.
+During the prepare phase, nothing has yet been placed in the head section.
 This extra space between the head and tail is used to allocate buffers that are available until `MicroAllocator::ResetTempAllocations()` is called.
 Additional information [available here](memory_management.md#temporary-section).